yassinetb/yassinetb.github.io/_pages/mantras.md

 * People are born with certain talents, at various levels of it.
 No amount of education can overcome natural talent.
 Education and training can take you very far, almost always further away than lazy talented people, but you can never learn talent and intuition.
 Find your talents, and exploit them.
 * The capacity to name things is no reflection of understanding - but it fools a lot of people into thinking you understand: be aware of what game you are trying to win.
 * The people around you are the most important influence on your life.
+* In a world that’s changing so quickly, the biggest risk you can take is not taking any risk.
+(Peter Thiel)
 * Knowing how to navigate social settings, make friends and appear smart and knowledgeable is a very important skill one ought to master.
 * Only ask favours from people who have no one to punish them if they get caught.
 As such, never trust HR at your company.
 * When there is no way to know the truth, one must simply choose their own truth.
 [Anatomie d'une chute](https://www.allocine.fr/film/fichefilm_gen_cfilm=297303.html)